-Cardamom buns or kardemummabullar were my all time favourite thing to bake with my mormor, when I was a child.
-I so enjoyed kneading and shaping the dough, the process of proving and then baking.
-To ultimately the aroma when removing them from the oven and then devouring, absolute heaven.
+Cardamom buns, or kardemummabullar, were my all-time favourite thing to bake with my mormor when I was a child.
+I absolutely loved kneading and shaping the dough, the process of proving, and then baking.
+Finally, the aroma when removing them from the oven and devouring them – absolute heaven.

 Why not set aside a little time at the weekend to bake these enticing treats.
 The process is very simple and can be split over two days, if you like freshly baked buns in the morning.